TahliaD/example-url-shortener/README.md

 ### Summary

-This assignment was to implement a URL shortening service using PHP and Slim
+An example URL shortening service using PHP and Slim This implementation does not use a database as part of it's implementation and instead uses a JSON store for simplicity.
+A real life implementation would require the use of a DB or another method of storing.

 ### How To Use